fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

       MONGO_INITDB_ROOT_USERNAME: root
       MONGO_INITDB_ROOT_PASSWORD: example
       MONGO_INITDB_DATABASE: the_database
+      # highlight-start
     volumes:
       - ./mongo/mongo-init.js:/docker-entrypoint-initdb.d/mongo-init.js
+      # highlight-end
 ```

-The result is that the mongo-init file in the mongo folder is the same as the mongo-init file in the containers /docker-entrypoint-initdb.d directory.
+The result of the bind mount is that the file <i>mongo-init.js</i> in the mongo folder of the host machine is the same as the <i>mongo-init.js</i> file in the container's /docker-entrypoint-initdb.d directory.
 Changes to either file will be available in the other.
 We don't need to make any changes during runtime.
 But this will be the key to software development in containers.

 Run _docker-compose down --volumes_ to ensure that nothing is left and start from a clean slate with _docker-compose up_ to initialize the database.